 Scholarships are for undergraduate students, provided they have at least one semester or quarter of study in the next academic year.
 Applicants must be current

-ASCE Student Members
+ASCE Student Members in good standing.

-Due to the impact of COVID-19, applications are being accepted electronically at
+Applications are being accepted electronically at

 firstname.lastname@example.org.
 If you have questions, please

 Civil engineering students are often interested in learning about Society Scholarships and Society Fellowships.
 The following information will help you better understand tuition assistance offered by ASCE.
 If you have questions not addressed here, please contact

 What is the difference between a scholarship and a fellowship?